a-rey/0xDEADBEEF/README.md

 ## Contents

-Each shell code payload directory has an `.asm` file with the shellcode and a test file.
+Each shellcode payload directory has a `.asm` file with the shellcode and a test file.
 Execute the test file with `make test` or see a disassembly of the shellcode with `make print`.

 ## References